Dirichlet Process Parsimonious Mixtures for clustering

 The good performance of the DPPM compared the PGMM is also confirmed in terms of Rand index and misclassification error rate values.
-The the optimal partition obtained by the proposed DPPM with the parsimonious model $\lambda_k \bD_k \bA \bD_k^T$ is the best defined one and corresponds to the highest Rand index value of $0.8111$ and the lowest error rate of $10.5 \pm 1.98$.
+The optimal partition obtained by the proposed DPPM with the parsimonious model $\lambda_k \bD_k \bA \bD_k^T$ is the best defined one and corresponds to the highest Rand index value of $0.8111$ and the lowest error rate of $10.5 \pm 1.98$.
 However, the partition obtained by the PGMM has a Rand index of $0.8032$ with an error rate of $11 \pm 2.07$.

-Figure \ref{fig: best DPPM partition for Crabs} shows the Crabs data, the optimal partition and the posterior distribution for the number of clusters.
+Figure \ref{fig: best DPPM partition for Crabs} shows the optimal partition and the posterior distribution for the number of clusters for the Crabs data.
 One can observe that the provided partition is quite precise and is provided with a number of clusters equal to the actual one, and with a posterior probability very close to $1$.

 Table \ref{tab: cpu for Crabs} shows the mean computer running time, measured in seconds, for the Gibbs inference of each DPPM models.